Apply Point MBA Admissions Consulting

 At Apply Point, we often remind our applicants that MBA programs are looking for individuals, not just resumes.
 Admissions committees want to understand the full spectrum of experiences that have led you to this point of your life and career, and have informed your future goals.
 But while you brainstorm, in addition to poignant personal experiences, be sure to keep in mind the key tenets of the business school application: leadership, teamwork, innovation, and integrity.
 This week, we’ll examine each of these core qualities.

 Leadership.
 Throughout your application, you will want to showcase your ability to influence a team in order to accomplish a common goal.
-And keep in mind that there are many ways to demonstrate effective leadership.
+Keep in mind that there are many ways to demonstrate effective leadership.
 You don’t need to be the captain of a sports team or a club president to be an inspirational and persuasive leader.

 Consider the following: In what meaningful experiences did you show your leadership abilities?
 Did leadership come naturally to you, or did you work to get to this place?
 (Both things are great!)
 How did you support your team?
 Did you encourage collaboration or independence?
 Did you feel supported by your team?
 Did you experience any pushback, and how did you handle that if you did?
 What did you think about these things at the time?
 How did you feel?
 What did you learn that you will incorporate into your leadership style in the future?